RitataLU/MethylC-analyzer/Tutorial.md

 # Run demo
-1. go into folder named 'demo' are decompress demo.gz
+1. go to a folder named 'Demo' where demo files are and decompress 'demo.gz'

 e.g.
 ```